ntflix/Swift-WebBrowserDriver/readme.md

-# Swift-SafariDriver
+# Swift-WebBrowserDriver

-A layer over [the excellent `swift-webdriver`](https://github.com/thebrowsercompany/swift-webdriver) to expose Safari's `safaridriver` as a service.
+A layer over [the excellent `swift-webdriver`](https://github.com/thebrowsercompany/swift-webdriver) to expose the webdrivers of Safari, Edge, Chrome/Chromium, and Firefox.

 Don't rely on this to work.